backupbrew/switchbrew/Creport.md

 This is probably because of privacy concerns (software keyboard + browser could contain passwords and personal info).

-For all other title-ids, it generates a random AES-128 key and iv using `csrng`.
+For all other title-ids, it generates a random AES-128 key and CTR using `csrng`.

-It encrypts the entire event buffer with this AES key and iv.
+It encrypts the entire event buffer with this AES key and CTR.
 Then it encrypts the key-iv-pair using RSA-PSS with a hardcoded pubkey and exponent `0x10001`.